Alleged child abuse material possession by self-described journalist Landon Germanotta-Mills

 Details reported by only one source:

-• The Crown described the material as depicting 'grave sexual acts that involve a high degree of depravity and wanton cruelty towards very young children, including babies'.
+- The Crown’s case statement described the material as including 'grave sexual acts that involve a high degree of depravity and wanton cruelty towards very young children, including babies'.

 Source Articles